 10 tips to turn your startup board into a secret weapon

-Generally speaking, the actual decisions a board makes should only be either administrative or highly strategic, such as M&A, financing, etc. However, besides the pure formal decision making process, a board can be extremely helpful to give founders/management business strategic input, help you attracting talent, giving fundraising advice, help out with connections, etc. Ultimately, for the vast majority of the decisions (others than those legal/administrative/highly strategic ones), after board gives input, founders/management should decide autonomously what’s better for the company.
+Generally speaking, the actual decisions a board makes should only be either administrative or highly strategic, such as M&A, financing, etc. However, besides the pure formal decision making process, a board can be extremely helpful to give founders/management business strategic input, help you attracting talent, giving fundraising advice, help out with connections, etc. Ultimately, for the vast majority of the decisions (other than legal/administrative/highly strategic ones), after the board gives input, founders/management should decide autonomously what’s better for the company.

 Disclaimer: the following recommendations are meant for founders at pre-seed or seed stage that want to gradually improve board management skills and board performance from random informal friends and family catch-ups over a few beers to a professional/institutional board of directors right after raising a big Series A from tier-1 investors.
 The sooner you start thinking of BoD management as a value adding work-stream that can be a competitive advantage and can be continuously improved, the better.
-Obviously no one should expect you to have all these recommendations implemented at pre-seed or even seed stage (so don’t freak out ;))
+Obviously no one should expect you to have all these recommendations implemented at pre-seed or even at seed stage (so don’t freak out!)